 Barberries (‘zereshk’ in Farsi) -used in Persian cooking- are small, sour berries that have a somewhat similar flavor to cranberries (you can use cranberries as a substitute in this dish).

-My mother in law makes absolutely amazing food.
-I would say that this meal is amongst my top five favorites of hers.
+I would say that this is my favorite Persian meal.
 Zereshk Polo (Barberry Rice Pilaf) is traditionally served alongside roast lamb, turkey or chicken.
 I love it all by itself.
 The sweet and sour pilaf combines super cute little red berries with the wonderful flavors of caramelized onion, almond, orange peel and saffron.
 This dish can be served for dessert…. just kidding, don’t serve it for dessert.
 Although, It sure goes down like dessert, with all of the mouthwatering flavor it has. *wipes drool* I am salivating just thinking about this dish.
 True story.

 The original recipe calls for butter, but vegan butter (e.g. Earth Balance) can be substituted.

 Zereshk berries can be found in Mediterranean or Iranian markets.
 You can just as easily substitute them with cranberries.

 I have posted tips and pictures.
 Recipe Below.↓

 Barberries are harvested in such a way that they are commonly a little dirty.
 There are sometimes large pieces of soil or small rocks found in the package.

 It is very important that they are cleaned thoroughly.

 1. Place berries in a medium bowl with water.
 Most berries will float to the top.
 Let them sit for a couple of minutes.